Skip to Main Content

 How To Manage Annual Tax Returns

-Despite the exemption on state income tax, Texas does have many other taxes, including but not limited to property, industry, and sales tax.
+Despite the exemption on state income tax, Texas does have many other taxes, including but not limited to property, industry, local sales taxes and excise taxes.
 A lot of these tax systems are carried out under different procedures.
 While you may be accustomed to a certain way of dealing with your annual tax returns in California, the Texas system is slightly different.

 For all the taxes that you filed back in California, Texas has different filing procedures.
 So, it may be difficult for you to file the tax return for the first few times.
 This is why it is recommended that newcomers should always refer to a CPA.